samuelebortolotti/neural-prnu-extractor/presentation/main.md

 ## Training (Train + Validation)

-For training and validation we used the first three sets of camera models images (i.e. D01, D02, D03) and we split them with a proportion of 70-30 respectively.
+For training and validation we used the first three sets of camera models images (i.e. D01, D02, D03).

 ## Test

 Instead, for the testing phase with the PRNU we picked the next three sets of camera models images (D04, D05, D06).
-This was done in order to avoid biased results.

 # Training